Romance scam: Criminal groups

 Criminal networks defraud lonely people around the world with false promises of love and romance.
 Scammers post profiles on dating websites, non-dating social media accounts, classified sites and even online forums to search for new victims.
 The scammer usually attempts to obtain a more private method of communication, such as an email or phone number, to build trust with the victim.

 Because the scammers are working in groups, someone in the group can be online and available to send e-mail or text messages to the victim at any hour.
 The rotation between different scammers, all claiming to be the same person, is difficult to detect in text-based messages, whereas it would be obvious if a different person showed up for a face-to-face meeting or in a video or telephone call.

 Scale

 Australia

 According to the Australian government, the crime has also been in the rise in that country.
 Monetary loss in Australia rose from $20.5 million to $28.6 million from 2017 to 2019.
 SCAMwatch, a website run by the Australian Competition & Consumer Commission (ACCC), provides information about how to recognise, avoid and report scams.
 In 2005, the ACCC and other agencies formed the Australasian Consumer Fraud Taskforce (ACFT).
 The site provides information about current scams, warning signs and staying safe online.

+Philippines

+The Cybercrime Investigation and Coordinating Center has received 123 formal complaints related to romance scams, also known locally as “love scams”, in 2025.